Auto-exploration for online reinforcement learning: New convergence guarantees for stochastic policy mirror descent

-where $\tilde{Q}^{\pi_t}$ is a stochastic estimate of $Q^{\pi_t}$, $\eta_t$ is the stepsize, and $D^{\cdot}_{\cdot}(s)$ is Bregman's distance at state $s \in \cS$.
-As pointed out in~\cite{lan2023policy}, a closed-form solution exists for certain $D$, otherwise one can solve the sub-problem to high-accuracy very efficiently~\cite{lan2023policy}.
-Later in subsection~\ref{sec:yanli_work}, we will choose a Bregman's distance induced by a negative Tsallis divergence, and the sub-problem can be efficiently solved with bisection search~\cite{li2025policy}.
+where $\tilde{Q}^{\pi_t}$ is a stochastic estimate of $Q^{\pi_t}$, $\eta_t$ is the stepsize, and $D(\cdot, \cdot)$ is the Bregman divergence.
+A closed-form solution exists for certain $D(\cdot,\cdot)$ and $h$, such as $D(q,p) = \mathrm{KL}(p || q)$ and $h^\upsilon(s) = \sum_{a \in \cA} \upsilon_a \log(\upsilon_a)$.
+Otherwise, one can efficiently solve the sub-problem to high accuracy.
+See~\cite{lan2023policy} for more details.
+Later in subsection~\ref{sec:yanli_work}, we will choose a Bregman divergence induced by a negative Tsallis divergence, and the sub-problem can be efficiently solved with bisection search~\cite{li2025policy}.
+We next look to establish new convergence guarantees for SPMD.

-The convergence of SPMD has been shown in terms of average-iterate or regret in both expectation and high-probability~\cite{lan2023policy,li2025policy}, and more recently with expected last-iterate~\cite{ju2024strongly}.
-We next look to establish new convergence guarantees in both high-probability and last-iterate.